Information Privacy & Security (IPS)

 What subject areas does IPS training cover?

-The Health Privacy course addresses legal-regulatory requirements for data protection by subject area.
-Currently, the focus is on HIPAA-related requirements for health data.
-FERPA-related content focused on education records is also available.
-The Information Security track discusses protection of information in any context, regardless of the subject matter.
+The Information Privacy and Security courses address legal-regulatory requirements for data protection by subject area.
+The Information Security course discusses the protection of information in any context, regardless of the subject matter.
+FERPA-related content focuses on educational records.

 The Family Educational Rights and Privacy Act (FERPA) course includes content on the basics of federal FERPA requirements, which also touches on state and local requirements.
 An introductory module is complemented by audience-specific modules.